hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/02b-Multimedia.md

 + `controls`: If this boolean attribute is present, the browser displays its own controls for video playback and volume.
 + `poster`: This attribute allows you to specify an image that the browser will use while video is being downloaded, or until the user starts playing the video.
 If this attribute is not specified, the first frame of the video will be used instead.
 + `autoplay`: This attribute asks the browser to start playing the video automatically as soon as the page is ready.
-+ `preload`:  The preload attribute is used when autoplay is not used.
++ `preload`:  The `preload` attribute is used when `autoplay` is not used.
 It tells the browser what to do before a user plays a video.
 This attribute is a hint - the browser may ignore it.
-While autoplay and preload are mutually exclusive, if both are present, then preload is ignored.
+While `autoplay` and `preload` are mutually exclusive, if both are present, then `preload` is ignored.
 Possible values:
 	+ `none`: do nothing.
 This saves bandwidth, no video will be downloaded in background before a user or a call to the play() method starts playing the video.
 	+ `metadata`: download metadata, such as length of the video or its format.
 	+ `auto` (default value): the browser will decide.
 This will depend on the implementation, and on the kind of connection: wifi, 3G, data roaming etc.
 + `loop`: Another boolean attribute that indicates to play the video in loop mode (and it starts again when finished).

 __Be careful if you target mobile applications or if you have multiple videos on the same page__

-The autoplay attribute is not recommended if your Web site targets mobile applications, as it may consume bandwidth even if the user is not interested in watching the proposed video.
-If you target mobile devices, we recommend using preload=none as well, as the default value for this attribute is auto.
+The `autoplay` attribute is not recommended if your Web site targets mobile applications, as it may consume bandwidth even if the user is not interested in watching the proposed video.
+If you target mobile devices, we recommend using `preload=none` as well, as the default value for this attribute is `auto`.

 __Best practice__: do not use autoplay and add preload="none" if you target mobile devices or if you have multiple audio/video on the same page.
 For example, this page contains many audio elements and it does not make sense to have them preload or autoplay.